 Commercialization of Our Wireless Spectrum Licenses and Related Assets.
-We plan to commercialize our wireless spectrum licenses through our 5G Network Deployment.
-We have committed to deploy a facilities-based 5G broadband network capable of serving increasingly larger portions of the U.S. population at different deadlines, including 20% of the U.S. population by June 2023.
-As previously disclosed, if by June 2023, we are offering 5G broadband service to at least 50% of the U.S. population but less than 70% of the U.S. population, the 70% June 2023 deadline will be extended automatically to June 2025; however, as a result, we may, under certain circumstances, be subject to certain penalties.
+We plan to commercialize our Wireless spectrum licenses through our 5G Network Deployment.
+We have committed to deploy a facilities-based 5G broadband network capable of serving increasingly larger portions of the U.S. population at different deadlines, including 20% of the U.S. population by June 2022 and 70% of the U.S. population by June 2023.
+If by June 2023, we are offering 5G broadband service to at least 50% of the U.S. population but less than 70% of the U.S. population, the 70% June 2023 deadline will be extended automatically to June 2025; however, as a result, we may, under certain circumstances, potentially be subject to certain penalties.
 On June 14, 2022, we announced we had successfully reached our 20% population coverage requirement.
 We are currently focused on our progression towards offering 5G broadband service to at least 70% of the U.S. population with a minimum of 15,000 5G sites.
-As of September 30, 2022, we had completed construction on over 10,000 5G sites, which are capable of providing broadband coverage to over 35% of the U.S. population.
-Construction starts are continuing at a rate of approximately 1,000 5G sites per month.
-We currently expect capital expenditures, excluding capitalized interest, for our 5G Network Deployment to be approximately \$10 billion, including amounts incurred in 2021 and in the first nine months of 2022.
+As of March 31, 2023, we had started construction on over 18,000 5G cell sites.
+We will need approximately 16,000 sites fully powered and fibered to provide 5G broadband service to over 70% of the U.S. population.
+We currently expect capital expenditures, excluding capitalized interest, for our 5G Network Deployment to be approximately \$10 billion, including amounts incurred in 2021, 2022 and the first three months of 2023.
 See Note 2 for further information.

-We will need to make significant additional investments or partner with others to, among other things, complete our 5G Network Deployment and further commercialize, build-out and integrate these licenses and related assets and any additional acquired licenses and related assets, as well as to comply with regulations applicable to such licenses.
+We may need to make significant additional investments or partner with others to, among other things, complete our 5G Network Deployment and further commercialize, build-out and integrate these licenses and related assets and any additional acquired licenses and related assets, as well as to comply with regulations applicable to such licenses.
 Depending on the nature and scope of such activities, any such investments or partnerships could vary significantly.
-In addition, as we complete our initial 5G Network Deployment, we have and will continue to incur significant additional expenses related to, among other things, research and development, wireless testing and ongoing upgrades to the wireless network infrastructure, and third party integration.
+In addition, as we complete our initial 5G Network Deployment, we have and may continue to incur significant additional expenses related to, among other things, research and development, wireless testing and ongoing upgrades to the wireless network infrastructure, software and third party integration.
 As a result of these investments, among other factors, we plan to raise additional capital, which may not be available on favorable terms.
 See Note 9 for further information.
-We may also determine that additional wireless spectrum licenses may be required to complete our 5G Network Deployment and to compete with other wireless service providers.
-For example, the auction for the Flexible-Use Service Licenses in the 2.5 GHz band ("Auction 108") began on July 29, 2022 and ended on August 29, 2022.
-On July 11, 2022, the FCC announced that we and 81 other applicants were qualified to participate in Auction 108.
-On September 1, 2022, the FCC announced the list of winning bidders where we did not win any licenses.
-During September 2022, we received a refund for the balance of our deposit.
+We may also determine that additional wireless spectrum licenses may be required to complete our 5G Network Deployment and to compete effectively with other wireless service providers.

 We may need to raise significant additional capital in the future to fund the efforts described above, which may not be available on favorable terms.
-There can be no assurance that we will be able to develop and implement a business model that will realize a return on these wireless spectrum licenses or that we will be able to profitably deploy the assets represented by these wireless spectrum licenses, which may affect the carrying amount of these assets and our future financial condition or results of operations.
+There can be no assurance that we will be able to develop and implement a business model that will realize a return on these Wireless spectrum licenses or that we will be able to profitably deploy the assets represented by these Wireless spectrum licenses, which may affect the carrying amount of these assets and our future financial condition or results of operations.

-DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses
+DISH Network Noncontrolling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses